Jekyll Island Club Hotel —

 Web Link * (912) 635-2600

-Jekyll Island Club Hotel is located in truly a beautiful spot on Jekyll Island, with a glorious view of the Jekyll River and the lovely surroundings!
+Jekyll Island Club Hotel is located in a truly beautiful spot on Jekyll Island, with a glorious view of the Jekyll River and the lovely surroundings!
 The Hotel's river front pavilion is the perfect invitation "to relax and enjoy Jekyll Island's ten mile expanse of sandy beaches."

 - On I-95 take Exit 29 onto Highway 17/82 North for 6 miles to the Jekyll Island Causeway